beroset/BC95XLT_prog/README.md

 3,162.5500,S,R,R
 ```

 To write the configuration into the scanner, simply use the `W` option as shown above.
+Note that for Read mode, all 200 channels will be read and in order, but in Write mode, only the channels listed in the file will be written and they may be in any order.
+If the same channel number appears multiple times, only the last one will have effect.

 ## Serial protocol details